 - If you called 9-1-1 in error, don’t hang up!
 If the 9-1-1 operator does not get someone on the line, they treat it as an emergency.
 Stay on the line and tell the operator that you made a mistake.

 - 9-1-1 is “called party controlled”.
-Unlike regular phone calls where the line is disconnected when the caller hangs up.
-When you call 9-1-1, the line is not disconnected until the 9-1-1 operator releases the line.
+Unlike regular phone calls where the line is disconnected when the caller hangs up, the line remains connected when you call 9-1-1 until the 9-1-1 operator releases the line.

 - If you get a recording when you dial 9-1-1, do not hang up.
 You are in a queue and if you hang up you will leave the queue.